 ZeroSort Recycling and Composting Food Scraps

 Here in Vermont we are blessed with law, infrastructure and community support around recycling.
-This year we moved to zero sort and have increased the amount and visibility of recycling collection bins while at the same time decreasing trash receptacles inside the church.
+We moved to zero sort and have increased the amount and visibility of recycling collection bins while at the same time decreasing trash receptacles inside the church.

 Creation Care Bulletin Board